 At Tampa General Hospital, patients can be treated by head and neck cancer specialists.
 Because our oncologists work exclusively with cancers of the head and neck, they are uniquely familiar with the treatment of each of these cancers and can provide a customized treatment plan.

-To be connected with one of our cancer specialists, call (813) 844-2200 or use our PhysicianFinder tool.
+To be connected with one of our cancer specialists, use our PhysicianFinder tool or call (813) 844-2200.